How to Invest in xAI Stock in 2026

 For retail investors, the easiest way to invest in AI is to buy publicly traded stock.

 - Nvidia (NVDA) is the market leader in developing the chips used to train and run supercomputers and AI networks.
-It also participated in xAI's most recent round, with much of the capital expected to go toward acquiring Nvidia chips.
+It has also participated in xAI's last two rounds, with much of the capital raised in these rounds expected to go toward acquiring Nvidia chips.

 - Taiwan Semiconductor (TSM) is the sole manufacturer of Nvidia's AI GPUs.
 The company does not design any of its own chips; it only builds chips for its clients.